react-navigation/react-navigation.github.io/README.md

 *Before deploying, be sure to download the latest translations!*

-Only collaborators on this repository can deploy. `cd` into the website directory and run the following command from the `source` branch:
+Only collaborators on this repository can deploy. `cd` into the website directory and run the following command from the `2.x` branch:

 ```bash
 GIT_USER=your_github_username \